 Below, we take you through some of the most useful companion planting combinations to help you make the most of your vegetable garden ideas.

 What is companion planting?

-Companion planting simply refers to growing two or more different plants together for a beneficial effect, which is mainly used in the vegetable garden.
+Companion planting simply refers to growing two or more different plants together for a beneficial effect, which is mainly used in the kitchen garden.

 So how does companion planting work?

-- Promotes growth: Some companion plants actually help each other to grow and thrive, giving support, shelter and root space, enhancing the production, improving the taste, or creating better biodiversity.
+- It promotes growth: Some companion plants actually help each other to grow and thrive, giving support, shelter and root space, enhancing the production, improving the taste, or creating better biodiversity.

-- Deter pests: Others taste bitter or are toxic to pests like aphids, so act as natural pest deterrents, such as Artemisia absinthium, tansy and pyrethrum daisies.
+- It deters pests: Others, sometimes called 'trap plants' attract pests towards them and away from your main crops; others taste bitter or are toxic to pests like aphids, so act as natural pest deterrents, such as Artemisia absinthium, tansy and pyrethrum daisies.
 Certain companion planting emits masking chemicals that deter detrimental insects, including rosemary, lavender and mint.

-- Attract pollinators: Many attract bees and other pollinating insects, which improves the yield of vegetable gardens and is helpful for a balanced garden and eco system.
+- It attracts pollinators: Many plants for pollinators attract bees and other pollinating insects, which improves the yield of vegetable gardens and is helpful for a balanced garden and eco system.